Picture perfect: Graduate Chloe Barnes wins Sky Arts Portrait Artist of the Year 2025

 Artist Chloe Barnes has won Sky Arts Portrait Artist of the Year 2025, earning a £10,000 commission to paint mathematician and broadcaster Professor Hannah Fry for the Royal Society, the world’s oldest continuously operating scientific academy.

-Chloe, who studied BA Illustration and a MA Multi-Disciplinary Printmaking at UWE Bristol, wowed the judges on the Sky TV series with her distinctive style and technical skill of mono-printing, a technique not yet showcased on the programme to date.
+Chloe, who studied BA Illustration and MA Multi-Disciplinary Printmaking* at UWE Bristol, wowed the judges on the Sky TV series with her distinctive style and technical skill of mono-printing, a technique not yet showcased on the programme to date.

 Chloe earned her place in the heats with a striking portrait of broadcaster Clara Amfo that caught the judges’ attention, while a daring and unique portrait of the nation’s favourite baker Mary Berry earned her a coveted spot in the dramatic and highly anticipated final.